LaxmiVarshithaCH/Synthetic-Digits-Generator-VanillaGAN/README.md

         ├── visualizer.py
         └── logger.py
 ```
-Note: Some directories such as `checkpoints/`, `logs/`, and `data/` may be excluded from version control in `.gitignore` to keep the repository lightweight.
+Note: Some directories such as `checkpoints/`, `logs/`, and `data/` were excluded from version control in `.gitignore` to keep the repository lightweight.

 ---